Teair Tart

-Teair Tart (born February 28, 1997) is an American professional football nose tackle for the Los Angeles Chargers of the National Football League (NFL).
+Teair Tart (born February 28, 1997) is an American professional football defensive tackle for the Los Angeles Chargers of the National Football League (NFL).
 He played college football at ASA College, Ellsworth Community College, and Florida International University.
 He signed as an undrafted free agent with the Tennessee Titans in 2020.

 College career

 Tart began his collegiate career at ASA College in New York City, where he recorded five sacks in six games before leaving the team after his older brother was killed in a motorcycle accident.
 Tart briefly enrolled at Valley Forge Military Academy, but transferred to East Mississippi Community College midway through his first semester there.
 He received an offer from Alabama, which was withdrawn after he was cut from East Mississippi's football team shortly before the beginning of the season.
-Tart then enrolled at Ellsworth Community College in Iowa and played in two games before suffering a season-ending knee injury.
+Tart then enrolled at Ellsworth Community College in Iowa and played in two games before a knee injury ended his season.
 Tart committed to transfer to FIU for the final two seasons of his NCAA eligibility.

 In his first season with the FIU Panthers, Tart had 19 tackles, seven tackles for loss, and four sacks with a forced fumble and pass broken up.
-He recorded 32 tackles, with a team-high 12 tackles for loss, with two sacks and a forced fumble.
+He recorded 32 tackles, with 12 tackles for loss, with two sacks and a forced fumble.